 Good job making your video more accessible to everyone!

 Every tool where you can create a video is unique.
-This only covers Camtasia but each application will have its own way of doing it.
+This only covers Camtasia, but each application has its way of doing it.
 The most tool-agnostic method is to use a transcription tool to create a subtitle file for you.

 If you’re looking to do it on the cheap, YouTube has the tools you need to do it all manually or even work off their autogenerated subtitles.
 So, you get free video hosting and free transcription services.
 It just requires a bit more work on your part.

-Whatever way you choose, you’re doing the world a good service by providing subtitles for your training videos.
-Our specialty is developing training for technical projects but this process can work for any presentation with spoken audio.
+Whatever you choose, you provide the world with a good service by providing subtitles for your training videos.
+Our specialty is developing training for technical projects, but this process can work for any presentation with spoken audio.

-If you do need better training for a technical project, we’re here to help you develop world-class corporate technical training.
+If you need better technical project training, we’re here to help you develop world-class corporate technical training.